Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/fru/04_gaia_and_shiva.md

         the nearer red Ice being late.)</em></li>
         <li>The red Ice player closest to the blue Eruption moves North to join
         them.</li>
-        <li>The red Ice player furthest from the blue Eruption moves a little
+        <li>The red Ice player furthest from the blue Eruption uses <em>Sprint</em>
-        south of the East/West mark.</li>
+        and runs North.
+Note- moving too early will cause the dragon head to pop early and hit the Fragment of Fate.</li>
         <li>The south-side blue players should get knocked over to the other
         side of the arena.</li>
         <li>The two red Aeros step off the flower petal into the south sector.</li>